fmasclef/caligarum/README.md

 #### the template

-Use the `__` JS function to call the translator service.
+Use the `t()` JS function to call the translator service.

-	p= __('greetings', firstname)
+	p= t('greetings', {user: firstname})

-This will create a `<p>` tag with the translated message referenced `greetings` with parameter `firstname`.
+This will create a `<p>` tag with the translated message referenced `greetings` with parameter `user` replaced by `firstname`.
 Note that `firstname` should have been defined as a key of the customization object used with *mailer.prepare*.

 #### the translation files

 Edit JSON files located in the `locales` folder.
 You might add as many language as you want to support.

 	{
-		"greetings": "Hello %s"
+		"greetings": "Hello {{user}}"
 	}

-> Note the use of `%s` which is a placeholder for a string (in our scenario: the firstname).
+> Note the use of `{{user}}` which is a placeholder for a string (in our scenario: the firstname).

 #### call the router

 Most of your API calls will be language-free.
-Anyway, should you require to translate things, the i18n engine needs to determine which language to use.
-Send the `Accept-Language` header to define the right language. i18n will then look for a suitable JSON file.
+Anyway, should you require to translate things, the i18next engine needs to determine which language to use.
+Send the `Accept-Language` header to define the right language. i18next will then look for a suitable JSON file.

 	Accept-Language: fr-CH, en-US;q=0.9, en;q=0.8